 "The Ninth Circuit enumerated likelihood of confusion tests as helpful guidelines to the district courts.
-These tests were not meant to be requirements or hoops that a district court need jump through to make the determination [W]e have identified a non-exclusive series of factors that are helpful in making the ultimate factual determination of likelihood of confusion."
+These tests were not meant to be requirements or hoops that a district court need jump through to make the determination . . .
+[W]e have identified a non-exclusive series of factors that are helpful in making the ultimate factual determination of likelihood of confusion."
 Eclipse Associates Ltd. v.
 Data General Corp., 894 F.2d 1114, 1117-18 (9th Cir.
 1990).
 See Brookfield Communications Inc. v.
 West Coast Entertainment Corp., 174 F.3d 1036, 1054 (9th Cir.
 1999) ("A word of caution: This eight-factor [Sleekcraft] test for likelihood of confusion is pliant.
 Some factors are much more important than others, and the relative importance of each individual factor will be case-specific.").
 Because these lists are "neither exhaustive nor exclusive," E. & J. Gallo Winery v.
 Gallo Cattle Co., 967 F.2d 1280, 1290 (1992), a ninth factor has been included.

 There is a presumption of a likelihood of confusion "when the offending mark is a counterfeit mark, or a mark virtually identical to a previously registered mark coupled with the intent to pass off or borrow from established good will."
 Louis Vuitton Malletier, S.A. v.
 Akanoc Solutions, Inc., 658 F.3d 936, 945 (9th Cir.
 2011) (approving instruction).
-A counterfeit mark is "a counterfeit of a mark that is registered . . . , whether or not the person against whom relief is sought knew such mark was so registered."
+A counterfeit mark is "a counterfeit of a mark that is registered . . ., whether or not the person against whom relief is sought knew such mark was so registered."
 Id. (citing 15 U.S.C. § 1116(d)(1)(B)(I)).

 The Ninth Circuit recognizes two theories of consumer confusion that support a claim of trademark infringement: forward confusion and reverse confusion.
 Forward confusion occurs when consumers believe that goods bearing the junior mark came from, or were sponsored by, the senior mark holder.
 By contrast, reverse confusion occurs when consumers dealing with the senior mark holder believe that they are doing business with the junior mark holder.
 Reverse confusion is not a separate trademark claim that must be specifically pleaded.
 Instead, it is a theory of likely confusion that may be alleged by itself or in addition to forward confusion.
 Marketquest Group, Inc. v.
 BIC Corp., 862 F.3d 927, 932, 937 (9th Cir.
-2017); see also Ironhawk Techs., v.
-Inc. v.
-Dropbox, Inc., 994 F.3d 1107 (2021).
+2017); see also Ironhawk Techs., 2 F.4th at 1165 ("Evidence of actual confusion by consumers is strong evidence of likelihood of confusion."
+Nevertheless, "failure to prove instances of actual confusion is not dispositive.")